-Association, honored as a Mississippi Business Journal Leader in Finance 2016, and named a 2015 Honoree of the Women in Government Leadership Program by Governing Magazine.
-Lynn was also a 2015 Honoree of the Women in Government Leadership Program by Governing Magazine and the Mississippi Business Journal named her a Leader in Finance in 2016 and one of Mississippi's Top 10 Business Women in 2010.

-Lynn's commitment to community service extends to service on the boards of several non-profits, including First Responders of Mississippi, Goodwill Industries, Red Cross of Greater Jackson Area, and the Juvenile Diabetes Research Foundation.
+Lynn was a 2015 Honoree of the Women in Government Leadership Program by Governing Magazine.
+The Mississippi Women Lawyers Association selected her as the Outstanding Woman Lawyer of 2012, and the Mississippi Bar Association named her a Mississippi Bar Fellow.
+The Mississippi Business Journal named Lynn a Leader in Finance in 2016 and one of Mississippi's Top 10 Business Women in 2010.
+Lynn's commitment to community service extends to serving on the boards of several non-profits, including Goodwill Industries, Red Cross of Greater Jackson Area, and the Juvenile Diabetes Research Foundation.
 In 2016, she served as Honorary Chair for the Susan G. Komen Race for the Cure in Central Mississippi.

 Duties: The Office of the State Treasurer has many different divisions, including Cash Management, Investments, Bonds, Collateral, Unclaimed Property, and College Savings Mississippi.

-Among the Treasurer's duties and responsibilities are maintaining all the state's financial records including receipts, deposits and disbursements of funds that flow through the state's coffers.
-Those funds come from multiple sources including the federal government, proceeds from the issuance of bonds, interest payments and income and sales tax.
+Among the Treasurer's duties and responsibilities are maintaining all the state's financial records including receipts, deposits, and disbursements of funds that flow through the state's coffers.
+Those funds come from multiple sources including the federal government, proceeds from the issuance of bonds, interest payments, and income and sales tax.

-The Treasurer also is responsible for investing state funds, serves as custodian of securities held by other agencies, pays state warrants, manages the Unclaimed Property Program, and administers Mississippi's two 529 College Savings Programs: MPACT, Mississippi's Prepaid Affordable College Tuition Program and MACS, Mississippi's Affordable College Savings Program.
+The Treasurer also is responsible for investing state funds, serves as custodian of securities held by other agencies, pays state warrants, manages the Unclaimed Property Program, and administers Mississippi's two 529 College Savings Programs: Mississippi's Prepaid Affordable

+College Tuition Program (MPACT), and Mississippi's Affordable College Savings Program (MACS).